Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Additional Experimental Results

 To evaluate the generalization ability to unseen virtual try-on models, we conduct two complementary experiments: cross-group generalization and strong-model generalization.
 In the first experiment, we partition the VTON models into two groups and train VTON-IQA using only samples generated by models in one group.
 The trained model is then evaluated on the full test set, which includes samples generated by models from both groups.
 This design allows us to explicitly measure how well VTON-IQA generalizes to virtual try-on models that were not observed during training.
 In the second experiment, we simulate a more challenging scenario in which a new and stronger virtual try-on model emerges after the deployment of the quality assessment model.
 Specifically, we identify the top-performing models based on VTON-IQA scores obtained from full training, remove all corresponding instances from the training and validation split, and retrain the model from scratch.
 We then evaluate whether the retrained VTON-IQA can still correctly assess and rank these high-performing models when used for quality assessment.

 \textbf{Cross-Group Generalization.} To evaluate the generalization capability of VTON-IQA to unseen virtual try-on models, we partition the 14 VTON models into two groups in a manner that maintains a balanced distribution of model performance across groups.
 Specifically, Group 1 (G1) comprises Any2AnyTryon~\cite{any2any}, CatVTON~\cite{catvton}, IDM-VTON~\cite{idm}, LADI-VTON~\cite{ladi}, Nano Banana Pro~\cite{nanobanana}, Qwen-Image-Edit~\cite{qwenedit}, and VITON-HD~\cite{vitonhd}.
-Group 2 (G2) includes VITON-HD~\cite{vitonhd}, HR-VITON~\cite{hrviton}, SD-VITON~\cite{sdviton}, CAT-DM~\cite{catdm}, OOTDiffusion~\cite{oot}, IDM-VTON~\cite{idm}, CatVTON-FLUX~\cite{catvton}, FitDit~\cite{fitdit}, Qwen-Image-Edit~\cite{qwenedit}, and GPT-Image-1.5~\cite{gptimage}.
+Group 2 (G2) includes CAT-DM~\cite{catdm}, CatVTON-FLUX~\cite{catvton}, FitDit~\cite{fitdit}, HR-VITON~\cite{hrviton}, OOTDiffusion~\cite{oot}, GPT-Image-1.5~\cite{gptimage}, and SD-VITON~\cite{sdviton}.
 We train VTON-IQA on the VTON-QBench training split restricted to samples generated by models in G1 and select the model based on validation performance on the validation split, also restricted to G1.
 The final evaluation is conducted on the full VTON-QBench test split, which includes samples generated by models from both G1 and G2.
 We then repeat the same procedure with the roles of G1 and G2 reversed.